barryclark/jekyll-now/_cultures/2022-06-24-a-song-of-entropy-and-toil.md

 * A high increase of KPIs like "Change-Failure-Rate" or outage related KPIs like "Mean-Time-Between-Failure" connected with a very low "Mean-Time-To-Repair" should be a warning signal
 * Crappy built software has also impact on the health of the development team - it literally makes them sick
 * The overall reliability can be hit even across the team boundaries and result in a non-resilient overall software product
+* Architecture will suffer by a constant erosion and derives from the reality of the code
-* Reduce the efficiency of your agility or even crash it
+* Reduce the efficiency of agility or even crash it
-* Today's bug is tomorrows security incident if things turn out very bad.
+* Today's bug is tomorrows security incident (if things turn out very bad).
 Quality first, Security second!

 This will in total increase the entropy and toil hidden in the background.
 Who likes to talk about bad crafted things?
 Who constantly want to make technical dept visible - and get's the Ok to remove it?